zesje/zesje/client/views/home/home.md

 #### Important warnings:
 + Since every copy of an exam should have a unique copy number, you shouldn't print the same copies twice.
-+ Use sufficient space for each answer, and provide an extra answerbox at the end of the exam in case the students run out of space.
-If that fails, have a student submit **two complete copies of the exam**.
++ Use sufficient space for each answer.
+If the students do run out of space, they should submit **two complete copies of the exam** (where most problems may be left blank).

 ### Create the exam in zesje

-1. Upload the pdf of your exam at this [URL (exam selector → Add new)](/exams).
+1. Upload the pdf of your exam at this [URL](/exams) (exam selector → Add new).
 2. Check that the student identification widget and the barcode do not overlap with other text.
 3. Mark the places where the students are supposed to write their answers in the preview and add problem names.
 4. Finalize the exam (do check that everything looks correct!)
 5. Prepare multiple exam copies for printing.

+Before finalizing an exam you may delete it if you realize that something is wrong.

 ## Scanning and uploading the solutions

 ### Find a good scanner

-There are two types of scanners in TUD: Ricoh Alficio 3001 and Ricoh Alficio 4501.
+There are two types of scanners in TU Delft: Ricoh Alficio 3001 and Ricoh Alficio 4501.
 The 4501 model will take several minutes for a large exam, while 3001 lasts more than an hour.
 Find the 4501 model and use it (there is one in F183 for example).

 ### Scanner settings